 Possibly.
 Most side effects of Celexa will get better or go away within hours or days of taking the drug.
 But in rare cases, side effects of Celexa may last longer.

-Since Celexa was approved, an abnormal heart rhythm (a rare side effect) has been reported as causing long-term, life threatening heart problems in extremely rare cases.
+Since Celexa became available for use, an atypical heart rhythm (a rare side effect) has been reported as causing long-term, life threatening heart problems in extremely rare cases.

 If you have questions about what to expect with Celexa treatment, talk with your doctor or pharmacist.